 The patient is ultimately responsible for all professional fees.
 Pay for service is due in full at the time service is provided.
 We accept cash, personal checks, and most credit cards.
 Failure to pay will constitute a default, which entitles Rockwall Dermatology to all remedies as prescribed by law, including reasonable attorneys' fees and other costs to collect.

-In fairness to our patients and the doctor, we require notice to reschedule or cancel appointments at least 24 hours (48 hours for surgical and cosmetic) before a scheduled appointment.
+In fairness to our patients and the provider, we require notice to reschedule or cancel appointments at least 24 business hours (48 business hours for surgical and cosmetic) before a scheduled appointment.
 You may be charged $25 ($100 for surgical and cosmetic procedures) for missed or rescheduled appointments within the notice period.
 Repeated missed appointments are grounds for patient dismissal.

 Many procedures performed in our clinic are considered "not medically necessary" by most insurance carriers.
 We will make an attempt to alert you before the service is rendered if we are aware of this possibility.
 We will not file these claims with your carrier, although you may submit information to them on your own.
 Examples may include: removal or destruction of benign lesions, chemical peels for acne, sclerotherapy or laser surgery for veins, neuromodulators for hyperhidrosis, and injection of dermal fillers, and others.
 Cosmetic procedures may require a deposit to make an appointment.